martinrotter/rssguard/README.md

 RSS Guard is simple and easy-to-use RSS/ATOM feed aggregator developed using Qt framework which supports online feed synchronization.

+Core features are:

+* **support for online feed synchronization via plugins**,
+    * Tiny Tiny RSS (from RSS Guard 3.0.0).
+* multiplatformity,
+* multiple data backend support,
+    * SQLite (in-memory DBs too),
+    * MySQL.
+* Adblock.

+See below for more information about features and other RSS Guard aspects.

 - - -
 Contacts
 --------